foojingyi/tp/docs/UserGuide.md

 ### 2.2 Starting MediBook for the first time

 After starting up MediBook, you should be greeted by the login screen as seen below.
-New users should click on the `Create` button to proceed with creating a new account.
+If you are a new user, you should click on the
+`Create` button to proceed with creating a new account.

 <img src="images/screenshots/login.PNG">